jasonmw/Humpback/README.md

 if you do not specify a primary key, one will be appointed for you.
 timestamps will be added automatically

-if you add a column that is the name of another table, and specify the type as 'reference' (totally works for create table too)
+if you add a column that is the name of another table, and specify the type as 'reference' (works for create table too)

     > hump -g AddUserToPost User:reference